bellaTHEanalyst/ABOUT-ME/README.md

 🙇 **In** **GOD** **I** **TRUST**.
 All others must bring data

-🌱  I am Excel, powerBI, Sql, and Azure proficient.
+🌱  I am Excel, powerBI, Sql, Dax, and Azure .

 📫 How to reach me:  https://www.linkedin.com/in/martins-isabella-/